Pitbull Rottweiler German Shepherd Mix: The Perfect Guard Dog

 - Supplements – dog food often offers additives like glucosamine for arthritis, ginseng for cognitive functions, and probiotics for digestion

 Your dog will require about 23 to 28 calories per pound of body weight each day.
-If you are feeding fresh or raw meats and produce, you should feed your pet approximately 2.5% of her body weight per day.
+If you feed fresh or raw meats and produce, you should feed your pet approximately 2.5% of her body weight daily.

 Growing puppies should get five minutes of daily physical exercise for each month of age.
 Your focus with a pup should be on training and socialization.

 Pitbull Rottweiler German Shepherd mix Training.

 Training of any dog should begin within days when you bring it home.
 Puppies can take in education even as early as eight weeks old.

 Your Pitbull Rottweiler German Shepherd mix will be a large and self-assured dog, so, ideally, you should establish your authority when he is still young and tiny.